marmooo/js-timer-benchmark/README.md

 ## Tips for Safari

-- AudioScheduledSourceNode needs a path to the destionation
+- AudioScheduledSourceNode needs to be connected to the destionation
-- AudioBufferSourceNode requires AudioBuffer
+- AudioBufferSourceNode requires an AudioBuffer
+- Web Audio API is forcibly "suspended" when entering the background
+- Web Audio API cannot be resumed while in the background
+- Web Audio API requires resume() when returning to the foreground

 ## Build